 Cycling in turmoil?

 On 19 March 2021, Dr Richard Freeman, the former Team Sky and British Cycling doctor, was permanently struck off the medical register after the Medical Practitioners Tribunal Service (MPTS) ruled that his fitness to practise was “impaired by reason of his misconduct”.
 The striking-off decision follows the Tribunal’s finding on 12 March 2021 that Dr Freeman had ordered banned testosterone gel, Testogel, in 2011, “knowing or believing” it would be administered to an unnamed athlete to improve their performance.
-The full details of the decision will be published here.

 Testosterone is prohibited in the sport at all times (in and out of competition) by the World Anti-Doping Code.
 The Tribunal found that it “stretched credulity” that a head doctor at a body such as Team Sky or British Cycling would purchase a banned substance without any record of the patient, the circumstances or its eventual use.